DavidP101/DavidP101.github.io/README.md

 ### Rocks

-I followed [this](https://www.youtube.com/watch?v=BeO7ZZPLeKA) tutorial to make the low-poly rocks.
+I followed [this](https://www.youtube.com/watch?v=BeO7ZZPLeKA) tutorial to make the low-poly rock mesh.
 I utilised the same sort of work-flow to also create the cave.

 ## Characters

 The character meshes and the majority of animations were sourced from [Mixamo](https://www.mixamo.com/#/).
-All remaining animations were sourced from [UE4 Starter Content](https://docs.unrealengine.com/en-us/Engine/Content/Packs).
+All remaining animations were sourced from the UE4 Starter Content.

 ## Audio